alexantao/apple-photos-scripts/README.md

 For now, it just checks for the Master version, but future releases will include versions as well.

+Requires python 3, may work with python 2, but not tested.

 USAGE:
    ./check_photos_library.py directory_of_your_library